 The Neighbors: Income

-The neighbors in the Hilltop neighborhood in Spartanburg are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Hilltop neighborhood in Spartanburg are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 86.4% of U.S. neighborhoods.

 With 36.0% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 79.0%

 The Neighbors: Occupations

 A neighborhood is far different if it is dominated by enlisted military personnel